This is a fictional story; somewhat.

 Them: “Ummmm…yes.
 I guess.”

 Me: “Okay, I can buy that.
 I can agree that somewhere deep in time, there were manuscripts inspired by God which are without error in a language we will never perfectly reproduce into our language.
 But, I will also stipulate we do not have that Bible.”

 Them: “So what does that mean for you?”

 Me: “Since we have lost the originals and will never have them, we must re-examine this idea of the Bible being God-breathed.
 The word theopneustos that we get God-breathed from is pretty colorful.
-Assuming that was the word Paul wanted to use (and we can never know that for sure), let’s look at the 2 Timothy 3:16.
+Assuming that was the word Paul wanted to use (and we can never know that for sure), let’s look at 2 Timothy 3:16.
 In the original Greek, there is no “is” in the verse.
 It does not say “All Scripture IS God-breathed.”
 It says “All writings God-breathed and profitable…”.
 Here is the difference.
 God-breathed is an adjective.
-It is describing the nature of the writing, not its origin.
-This isn’t saying that it has its origin with God.
+It is describing the nature of the writing, and perhaps its origin.
+This isn’t saying that it was written by God.
 It is saying that the Scriptures are in their nature something that God breathed out.
 Can you accept that?”

 Them: “I’m not sure where you are going with this, but sure.”

 Me: “Okay.
 What else does the Bible say is God-breathed?
 Doesn’t the Bible say that mankind was simply chemicals and dust until God did something?
 What did God do to make us more than the dust of the earth?”